fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

 - [src/evm.cpp](src/evm.cpp) This is the standalone environment used as base for tests
 - [tests/tester.py](tests/tester.py) This is the script that coordinates the execution of tests in standalone mode
 - [tests/tester-eosio.py](tests/tester-eosio.py) This is the script that coordinates the execution of tests on the local EOSIO node
-- [tests/sol/deploy.py](tests/sol/deploy.py) This is the script helps packaging EVM bytecode into unsigned transactions to be used with the `raw` action
+- [tests/sol/deploy.py](tests/sol/deploy.py) This is the script that helps packaging EVM bytecode into unsigned transactions to be used with the `raw` action
 - [tests/sol/WSYS.sol](tests/sol/WSYS.sol) This is the sample ERC-20 contract that implements Wrapped SYS (WSYS)

 ### Changes to EOSIO software